 - Likewise, it offers the DuckDuckGo search engine as the default one.

-- There are no auto-fills, no support for plugins, and even no sync functionality.
+- There are no auto-fills, support for plugins, or sync functionality.
 As a result, it doesn’t save any data on its server, not even the auto-suggested keywords.

-However, for some users, these restrictions are a lot to deal with, even if they take privacy into consideration.
-Well, we leave that decision up to individual users but if you believe that the restrictions are crossing the limits, then the five other browsers in this list have got you covered.
+However, these restrictions are a lot for some users, even if they consider privacy.
+We leave that decision up to individual users, but if you believe the restrictions are crossing the limits, then the five other browsers in this list have covered you.

 The entry of this offering from Microsoft in the Privacy segment might raise a few eyebrows.
-However, since its transition from the legacy to the Chromium build, it has taken some big strife forward towards strengthening user privacy.
+However, since it transitioned from the legacy to the Chromium build, it has taken some great strife toward strengthening user privacy.

-While it has already established itself as a handy alternative to Chrome, it might soon stand next to Firefox in the priority queue as well.
+While it has already established itself as a handy alternative to Chrome, it might soon stand next to Firefox in the priority queue.

-- It comes with three levels of privacy, namely: Basic, Balanced, and Strict.
-As is evident from their names, the third level (Strict) tends to block all the trackers and scripts from loading.
-It may result in breaking of some old sites as well, so choose accordingly.
+- It comes with three levels of privacy: Basic, Balanced, and Strict.
+As evident from their names, the third level (Strict) blocks all the trackers and scripts from loading.
+It may also result in the breaking of some old sites, so choose accordingly.

-- There’s also an option to block those intrusive pop-up ads that tend to disrupt the normal workflow.
+- There’s also an option to block those intrusive popup ads that disrupt the typical workflow.

-- However, it is with its Defender SmartScreen feature that takes away all the limelight.
-This recently added functionality will warn you beforehand if the site you are about to visit belongs to the phishing or malware category.
+- However, its Defender SmartScreen feature takes away all the limelight.
+This recently added functionality will warn you if the site you are about to visit belongs to the phishing or malware category.

 - Likewise, it will automatically block all downloads from untrusted and dangerous sources.

 So this was all from this list of the best browsers for privacy-focused users.
-As you might have noticed, each of them has some unique ways to counter online privacy and protect user data.
+As you might have noticed, each has unique ways to counter online privacy and protect user data.

-In this regard, some have gone to the extent to restrict the normal browser functionality in exchange for a privacy-centric approach.
+In this regard, some have gone to the extent of restricting the standard browser functionality in exchange for a privacy-centric approach.

-As per my personal preference, I have settled with the Firefox browser since it acts in an equilibrium manner giving equal weightage to the security/privacy aspect and the UI/UX.
+As per my preference, I have settled with the Firefox browser since it acts equitably, giving equal weightage to the security/privacy aspect and the UI/UX.

 If you still want to enhance the privacy and security of your browsing data, then you should consider using a VPN service.
 No matter which browser you use, the data is protected and safeguarded from intruders.

-Well, this was from my end, what’s your take on this?
-Do let us know in the comments section which browser you ultimately settled for.
+Well, this was from my end; what’s your take on this?
+Do let us know which browser you ultimately settled for.

-If you've any thoughts on 5+ Best Privacy Browsers for Mobile and Computer in 2021!, then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on 5+ Best Privacy Browsers for Phone and Computer, then feel free to drop in below comment box.
+You can also report the outdated information.